 The bias currents are typically 4 μ A flowing into each pin of the G_M stages of the AD830.
-Since all applications possess some finite source resistance, the bias current through this resistor will create a voltage drop ($I{BLAS} \times R_S$).
-The relatively high input impedance of the AD830 permits modest values of R_S , typically $\leq 10 \text{ k}\Omega$.
-If the source resistance is in only one terminal, then an objectional offset voltage may result (e.g., $4 \mu A \times 5 k\Omega = 20 \text{ mV}$).
-Placement of an equal value resistor in series with the other input will cancel the offset to first order.
-However, due to mismatches in the resistances, a residual offset will remain and likely be greater than the bias current (offset current) mismatches.
+Because all applications possess some finite source resistance, the bias current through this resistor creates a voltage drop ($I{BLAS} \times R_S$).
+The relatively high input impedance of the AD830 permits modest values of R_S , typically $\leq 10~\rm k\Omega$.
+If the source resistance is in only one terminal, then an objectionable offset voltage may result, for example, $4~\mu$ A \times 5 k Ω = 20 mV.
+Placement of an equal value resistor in series with the other input cancels the offset to first order.
+However, due to mismatches in the resistances, a residual offset remains and is likely to be greater than the bias current (offset current) mismatches.